We invest in our faculty and staff’s ideas and teaching as they work towards a better, more inclusive future.

 “Grants from BYOI, Divided Cities and FASF have each funded research and course design expanding understandings of how neighborhood planning and design can address segregation.
 All of these internal grants have contributed to my building a strong body of research transferable to the student body through multiple courses, as well as publications.”

-Catalina Freixas, Assistant Professor of Architecture in the Sam Fox School of Design & Visual Arts
+Catalina Freixas, Associate Professor of Architecture in the Sam Fox School of Design & Visual Arts

 Over the last five years, Washington University has awarded over a million dollars in grant funding to our faculty and staff to conduct research and develop initiatives that strengthen and promote diversity on campus or tackle the disparities that plague the nation’s urban core.